2017 - 2020 CRF450R Review and Modification

 Quick Summary - The engine power is second to none, but first 1/8 turn throttle response is extremely aggressive.
 (This is easily fixed with Too Tech ECU re-mapping) The bike turns on a dime - it is a front steering bike.
 The stiff nature of the frame enhances the turning manners but clearly reduces rider comfort in square edge bumps.
 (Too Tech can modify the rear engine mounts for a noticeable reduction in overall frame stiffness) Too Tech Suspension re-valving, engine mount modifications and ECU remapping dramatically improve the Honda for a wide range of weekend racers.

-Update notes:Notes - the 2018 frame is more compliant (flexible) than the 2017.
+Update notes:Notes - the 2018 frame is more compliant (flexible) than other years.
 THE EXACT SAME REVALVED COMPONENTS TAKEN FROM A 2017 AND PUT INTO A 2018 PRODUCE A SMOOTHER RIDE WITH LESS HEADSHAKE.
-Our initial impression of the 2019 frame is that the frame is stiffer than the 2018, but not as stiff as the 2017.

 First Impressions - HANDLING: